 You can also renew items by calling the circulation desk (217-333-8400) or by coming to any campus library in person.
 If you receive an error when you try to renew an item, contact the circulation desk.

 If you have items checked out from the UIUC Library that have run out of renewals, you can request that we check the items in and check them back out to you.
 This resets the loan date as though you had checked the items out for the first time.
 To do this, we first need to verify that the items are still in your possession.
-You can provide that verification through one of the following options:
+As long as the items haven't reached "Lost" status, you can provide that verification through either of the following options:

 Please note that in some situations, such as with recalled items, we cannot offer this service.